Love that holds you close while punching everything else in the face. (Well, punching everything that will hurt you. We don’t punch nice people here.)

 The Types of Books in My Mental Nooks (for graphics, click here):

 For adult epic fantasies featuring heroines of all ages, from 13 to 46 years, with multiple POVs and love story subplots in every story line, try my Heiress of the Seven Cities series.
-The most recent one, about a spurned queen and her peace-loving daughter is Heiress of Secrets.
+The most recent one, about a spurned queen and her peace-loving daughter (and with a mute dog that still manages to be yappy) is Heiress of Secrets.

 For gothic/cozy fantasy & darkish fairy tales, try my free short story Roses and Bruises and Love about a cursed girl finding a boy under her roses every day, or my whimsical and only slightly darkish novella Wishes and Whispers and Sibilant Hisses about a lonely princess whose castle is breached by a sinister stranger who offers her companionship, the gothic novella The Assassin: A Love Story about a girl who sings a dying assassin back to life in a kingdom ruled by an undying king, or try the gothic romance anthology Slightly Sweetly, Slightly Creepy.
-Or, for an ongoing alternately facetious, gothic, and fun fairy tale, check out the Proud Princess tale I add onto in my blog every few weeks or so).
+Or, for an ongoing alternately facetious, gothic, and fun fairy tale, check out the Proud Princess tale I add onto in my blog every few weeks or so… or I would if I were consistent).

 For an alternately beautiful, alternatetly dirty, smutty orc-princess-elf romance, try The Wicked Orc.